sureshvenkatesan/jas_helm_install/README.md

 Once your cluster is all enabled, you can install the Jfrog platform using values.yaml that can be generated as explained in next section.

 ---
-## Steps to generate the helm values.yaml for the JPD installation
+## Steps to specify the helm values.yaml for step-by-step install of Artifactory, Xray, JAS, Catalog, Curation

 ### Prerequisites:

-You can parse the https://github.com/jfrog/charts/blob/master/stable/jfrog-platform/values.yaml   https://yaml.vercel.app/

 Please download the  python script to merge values.yaml files with best effort to preserve comments, formatting, and order of items from https://github.com/Aref-Riant/yaml-merger-py